This month’s mammal is an Amazonian giant, measuring up to six feet long! Check out the world’s largest otter species.

 A top predator in aquatic systems, this otter controls prey species population sizes to help keep river ecosystems in balance.
 It is also a good “indicator” species, meaning the population health of the giant otter is representative of the health of the entire ecosystem.

-The giant otter is endangered and considered extinct in Uruguay and likely extinct Argentina.
+The giant otter is endangered and considered extinct in Uruguay.
 The main threats to populations are habitat degradation, river contamination due to mining and agriculture, overharvesting of fish, and hunting for its skin.

-Experts expect a significant loss of wildlife due to these fires.
+Experts expect a significant loss of wildlife due to recent fires.

 As flames burn through the Amazon, its inhabitants are at risk of losing their homes.